Published on August 7, 2021 – Last Updated on May 9, 2022

 8. Am I going to be a good parent?

-You will be great because you love your baby more than anything else in the entire world already.
+You will be great because you already love your baby more than anything else in the world.
 And let me tell you something: no one is perfect.
-There isn’t a single parent on the planet who has “done it all” and hasn’t had to learn things along the way when it comes to raising children.
-It’s okay to be afraid, just don’t let that fear stop you from loving your baby!
+There isn’t a single parent on the planet who has “done it all” and hasn’t had to learn things to raise children.
+So it’s okay to be afraid; just don’t let that fear stop you from loving your baby!

 9. I’m worried about what my partner thinks of me .

 First of all: give them a break!
 They could use the support too.
-It’s important that you both get along with one another because you’re going to be doing this together for quite some time- it’s okay if things are a little tense between you for a while but don’t let it drive a wedge in your relationship.
+It’s essential that you both get along with one another because you’re going to be doing this together for quite some time- it’s okay if things are a bit tense between you for a while but don’t let it drive a wedge in your relationship.

 Don’t put your relationship in the backseat- it deserves to be a priority just as much as caring for your baby.

 Second of all: if you’re worried, you already have a clue that there’s some tension between the two of you.
-Don’t let this fear run away with itself or keep you from talking about what might potentially be a serious issue.
-Keep an open mind and remember that nothing is ever so bad- or permanent- that you can’t fix it with some effort.
+Don’t let this fear run away with itself or keep you from talking about what might potentially be a severe issue.
+Keep an open mind and remember that nothing is ever so wrong- or permanent- that you can’t fix it with some effort.

 10. When am I going to feel like myself again?

 You’ll be surprised at how fast you will get back into the swing of things!
 Any changes and discomforts you experience during pregnancy will likely return to normal much quicker than you anticipate.
-It’s common for people to feel more energetic after giving birth as long as they aren’t experiencing complications.
+For example, it’s common for people to feel more energetic after giving birth if they aren’t experiencing complications.

-Remember that everything is temporary, and it will pass- your body is perfectly designed to go through the changes that are necessary in order for you to have a healthy baby!
+Remember that everything is temporary, and it will pass- your body is perfectly designed to go through the necessary changes for you to have a healthy baby!

-No matter what concerns you have during your pregnancy, remember that there are always options available to you.
+No matter what concerns you have during your pregnancy, remember that options are always available to you.